mariojgt/connect/src/Docs/Pusher self host server and client configuration.md

         });
     ```

-16. Example to to trigger a event using the package name helper class
+16. Example to to trigger a event using the mariojgt/connect helper class

 17. ```php
     // in you controller you can send the event to you pusher serve doing this